Pentax K-1 II vs KP

 Travel and landscape photographers will find it useful that the K-1 II has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

-Both the K-1 II and the KP are recent models that are part of the current product line-up.
-The K-1 II replaced the earlier Pentax K-1, while the KP does not have a direct predecessor.
+The K-1 II is a recent model that features in the current product line-up of Pentax.
+In contrast, the KP has been discontinued (but can be found pre-owned on ebay).
+There has not been a direct replacement model for the KP from Pentax.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Pentax website.

 So how do things add up?
 Is there a clear favorite between the Pentax K-1 II and the Pentax KP?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.